josemarluedke/blog/README.md

-# Blog
+# Josemar Luedke's Blog

-Personal blog made with Slim, Saas, Compass & Bootstrap on top of Ruby on Rails
+Personal blog made with Slim, Saas, Compass & Bootstrap on top of Ruby on Rails.

 ## Development environment